survivejs/webpack-book/manuscript/02_compared.md

 [Grunt](http://gruntjs.com/) was the first popular task runner for frontend developers.
 Its plugin architecture contributed towards its popularity.
 Plugins are often complex by themselves.
 As a result, when configuration grows, it can become difficult to understand what's going on.

 Here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile).
 In this configuration, we define a linting and a watcher task.
-When the *watch* task is run, it will trigger the *lint* task as well.
+When the *watch* task gets run, it will trigger the *lint* task as well.
 This way, as we run Grunt, we'll get warnings in real-time in our terminal as we edit our source code.

 **Gruntfile.js**